-Pitt County Schools offers Mentor Training approved by the Department of Public Instruction, Public Schools of North Carolina.
+Pitt County Schools offers Mentor Training approved by the Department of Public Instruction Public Schools of North Carolina.
+This training may be completed online through the NCEES.
+When possible, a face-to-face training may be conducted by Regional Educational Facilitators.
 For a schedule contact the Beginning Teacher Support Program Coordinator at (252) 295-1401.